 Sometimes you don’t need large quantities in stock -- yet people keep doing it anyway.

-It may seem more efficient to make 10,000 parts instead of 1,000, but the time it makes to make the other 900 is time your vendor could spend making a different part for you.
+It may seem more efficient for a metal shaping service to create 10,000 parts instead of 1,000, but the time it takes to make the other 9,000 is time your vendor could spend making a different part for you.

 Instead of hoping for someone to buy the other 9,000 parts someday, your vendor should move on to make something it knows will be used.
 Otherwise, your vendor could be wasting your time -- and cash.